-Abstract.
+Abstract

 Mobile payment adoption remains low.
-This paper presents a userstudy that evaluates whether providing digital receipts in-store to customers could drive mobile payment adoption.
+This paper presents a user-study that evaluates whether providing digital receipts in-store to customers could drive mobile payment adoption.
 Our results reveal that although our smart phone based payment and digital receipt processes took up to 60% longer than getting paper receipts and paying with cash, users perceived the digital receipt approach as fun, useful, and even time-saving.
 These insights may help drive adoption of mobile payment systems.
+Since our results show that consumers desire value added services like digital receipts, this study suggests that manufacturers and retailers should adopt standardized product identifiers and work towards the development of accurate product data, in order to enable and profit from such services.

-Keywords: Mobile Payment; Digital Receipt; Usability; Retail
+Keywords: Mobile Payment; Digital Receipt; Usability; Retail.

-1 Introduction
+1. Introduction

 The large adoption of smart phones has inspired retailers to explore new ways of in-store payment.
-While Google Wallet and others are already being deployed, the adoption of in-store mobile payment systems by consumers remain slow, blocking the emergence of new process changes enabled by pervasive computing.
+While Google Wallet and others are already being deployed, the adoption of instore mobile payment systems by consumers remain slow, blocking the emergence of new process changes enabled by pervasive computing.
 Latest studies show that consumers are quite satisfied with current payment instruments at the point-of-sale (PoS) [1].
 We argue that instead of replacing one payment method by another, value added services are needed.
 In our approach, with each payment transaction the user will receive a full itemized receipt on their phone.
 From this data, context-driven applications ranging from personal money management to shopping suggestions can be derived.
 The consumer value of such applications has been validated stand-alone both in research [2] and in rising m-commerce solutions like mint.com, which has reached over one million downloads in Q1 2013; this paper explores how such applications arising from digital receipts could be leveraged to drive mobile payment adoption.
 To this end, we have developed a mobile application for digital receipts and conducted a user study in a near real-world supermarket environment.

-2 Related Work
+2. Related Work

 Researchers and practitioners have already explored separately the ideas of consumer empowerment applications, digital receipts, and payment - but combining all three has been rare.
 Krüger et al. [3] examined virtual shopping assistants embedded into several in-store artifacts.
 Bhattacharya et al. [4] evaluated customers' product recommendation and shopping assistance systems.
 These applications depend on having rich and rapidly available data about the user.
 In this vein, Mankoff [5] proposed a nutritional assistant solution by scanning paper receipts and deriving shopping recommendations accordingly.
 Following Apple in 2005, several practitioners and start-ups such as alletronic.com or lemon.com have started to provide receipts to customers digitally.
 Mobile payment, which offers an alternative to paying with cash, check, or credit cards by allowing the consumer to use his mobile phone at the check-out, has research mostly centered around the technical development and evaluation of new payment systems (summarized in [1]), and theories of mobile payment acceptance [6].
 While there are various systems on the market advertising the advantages for merchants of those systems, a research gap exists in identifying and evaluating the added value for consumers to adopt mobile payment solutions.
-Thus, the contribution of this paper is an approach that combines the information of digital receipts with a layer of applications built on top, to motivate users to adopt a new method of payment.
+Thus, the contribution of this paper is an approach that combines the information of digital receipts with a layer of applications built on top, to motivate users to adopt a new method of payment..

-3 Concept of a Digital Receipt Solution
+3. Concept of a Digital Receipt Solution